erikbos/gatekeeper/docs/accesslogserver.md

 ### Configuration

-Envoyals requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
-For an example configuration file see [envoyals.yaml](../deployment/docker/envoyals.yaml).
+Accesslogserver requires a starup configuration which needs to be provided as YAML file, see below for the supported fields.
+For an example configuration file see [accesslogserver.yaml](../deployment/docker/accesslogserver.yaml).

 ### Logfiles

-Envoyals writes multiple logfiles, one for each function of envoyals.
+Accesslogserver writes multiple logfiles, one for each function of accesslogserver.
 All are written as structured JSON, filename rotation schedule can be set via configuration file.
 The three logfiles are:

 1. `logging.filename` as log for application messages
 2. `webadmin.logging.filename` as access log for all REST API calls
 3. `accesslog.logging.filename` as access log entries received from envoy

-### Envoyals configuration file
+### Accesslogserver configuration file

 The supported fields are: